cpjobling/eg-150-textbook/freq_resp/bode_plots.md

 where $\omega_n$ is the undamped natural frequency and $\zeta$ is the damping ratio.

 As we will see, the shape of the frequency response of this system depends only on $\zeta$ and $\omega_n$.
-Hence knowledge of this plot allows us to easily analysis a system which has factors that are quadratic polynomials in $s$.
+Hence knowledge of this plot allows us to easily analyze a system which has factors that are quadratic polynomials in $s$.

 Once again, we will rely on the explanation given by Carlos Osorio in Parts 4 of {cite}`osorio93`.